 As the years progressed, I found myself firmly on a spiritually-guided sacred path, developing wonderful relationships with various spirit guides, and creating a whole new relationship with the natural and human world, as well as understanding the deeper significance of myself as a writer, and also beginning to comprehend that I had a spiritual calling as a shamanic healer and as a “scribe,” meaning someone who writes in a shamanic way, and uses storytelling and humor as medicine.

-Who says that books and being don’t talk to us?
+Who says that books and beings don’t talk to us?
 For me, shamanism and writing go hand in hand, and the word “scribe’, that I’ve borrowed from a Mayan tradition, seems very appropriate.

 It is not easy be so different; however, part of my calling is to help others listen to their own calling and their own souls: every path is unique.
 Even when we are with others, it is best that we fly like Geese–in a formation that makes sense, but no one is directly in front of another.

 I also found out that most modern pathways into being a shamanic practitioner happen the way mine did: I have not been trained by some elder in a particular tradition (which would have been great and I really wanted something like that for a long time).
-Instead I stumbled into my shamanic path accidentally while also learning from various teachers and traditions.
+Instead, I stumbled into my shamanic path accidentally while also learning from various teachers and traditions.
+Everything I know and do has been hard won and has required commitment and courage.
 However, it was mostly many personal experiences and an evolving relationship with the Spirits and the living natural world that finally convinced me that this precisely is the shamanic initiation into my true being.

 Then I wondered if I could help other people who are on the same kind of track.
 It is very difficult to embrace this path with any kind of success completely on one’s own, or even with guides from time to time.
 I began to suspect part of my role in the world is helping people understand the many contemporary forms of shamanic initiation.